Research and Links

 Sources for this narrative:

 1. Braveman, P., et al. (2014).
 Early childhood experiences shape health and well-being throughout life.
 Robert Wood Johnson Foundation.
-Retrieved from: http://www.rwjf.org/en/library/research/2014/08/early-childhood-experiences-shape-health-and-well-being-througho.html
+Retrieved from: https://www.rwjf.org/en/library/research/2014/08/early-childhood-experiences-shape-health-and-well-being-througho.html

 2. Rossin-Slater, M. (2015).
 Promoting health in early childhood.
 The Future of Children, 25(1), 35-64.
-Retrieved from: http://www.jstor.org/stable/43267762
+Retrieved from: https://futureofchildren.princeton.edu/sites/futureofchildren/files/media/policies_to_promote_child_health_25_full_journal.pdf

 5. Halfon, N., et al. (2014).
-The changing nature of children’s health development: New challenges require major policy solutions.
+The changing nature of children's health development: New challenges require major policy solutions.
 Health Affairs, 33(12), 2116-2124.
-Retrieved from: http://content.healthaffairs.org/content/33/12/2116
+Retrieved from: https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2014.0944

 6. Myers, D. (2013).
-California’s diminishing resource: Children.
-Lucile Packard Foundation for Children’s Health.
-Retrieved from: http://www.lpfch.org/publication/californias-diminishing-resource-children - Policy Implications
+California's diminishing resource: Children.
+Lucile Packard Foundation for Children's Health.
+Retrieved from: https://www.lpfch.org/publication/californias-diminishing-resource-children - Policy Implications

 -

-Child health is shaped by a broad range of factors, including social, economic, environmental, biological, and behavioral influences (1, 2).
+Child health is shaped by a broad range of social, economic, environmental, biological, and behavioral factors (1, 2).
 The circumstances in which children are born and grow up impact their health and well being throughout life (1, 3).
 Efforts to improve child health can be strengthened by recognizing the wide range of influences on children's lives, promoting cross-sector strategies that go beyond traditional health care, and helping to ensure that all children grow up in safe and supportive environments (2, 3, 4).

-- Ensuring that every child has access to family-centered, culturally competent, coordinated health care within a “medical home” (5)
+- Ensuring that every child has access to family centered, culturally competent, coordinated health care within a medical home (5)

 For more information, see kidsdata.org’s Research & Links section.
 Also see Policy Implications under Health Care, Childhood Adversity and Resilience, and Family Income and Poverty.